A Historic Andalusian Port: The Essential Travel Guide to Tetouan

-Nestled in the Martil Valley of the Rif Mountains, Tetouan is a charming port city along Morocco’s Mediterranean coastline.
-While not as well-known amongst tourists as nearby Tangier, it's a destination that's well worth exploring, particularly if you're into architecture and cultural heritage like I am!
+Clustered along the slopes of the Martil Valley, Tetouan is a historically rich city on Morocco’s Mediterranean coastline.
+While not as well-known amongst tourists as nearby Tangier, it's a destination that's well worth exploring, particularly if you're into architecture and cultural heritage.

-Now situated at the heart of a fertile agricultural region, modern Tetouan remains deeply connected to its past and is a city that will delight architecture aficionados and culture vultures alike.
-The medina's Andalusian-style architecture, with its ornate arches, intricate tilework and carved wooden doors, reflects the city's Moorish influences.
+Now situated at the heart of a fertile agricultural region, modern Tetouan remains deeply connected to its past.
+The medina's Andalusian-style architecture, with its elegant arches and carved wooden doors, reflects the city's Moorish influences.
 Beyond the medina's walls, the more modern Ensanche district provides a glimpse into Tetouan's colonial past under the Spanish protectorate.

-In this Ultimate Travel Guide to Tetouan, discover everything you need to know about visiting this atmospheric port, including things to see and do, places to stay and the best time to visit
+In this Essential Travel Guide to Tetouan, discover everything you need to know about visiting this atmospheric port, including the best things to do in Tetouan, highly-rated places to stay and the ideal time to visit.

-Tetouan also makes an ideal base for exploring the surrounding Rif Mountains and the enchanting “Blue City” of Chefchaouen, as well as Talassemtane National Park and Al Hoceima
+Tetouan also makes a perfect base for exploring the nearby beach resort of Al Hoceima and the surrounding Rif Mountains, including the enchanting “Blue City” of Chefchaouen and Talassemtane National Park.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!